 How to Use Apple Butter

-Apple butter is great for spreading on toast, biscuits, muffins, or pancakes.
+This traditional apple butter recipe is great for spreading on toast, biscuits, muffins, or pancakes.
 You can also use it as a spread on a charcuterie board.

 But did you know it is quite delicious when used in baked goods too?
 Here are a few of our favorites.